efekarakus/efekarakus-blog/_posts/2019-03-02-choosing-a-new-team.md

 I recently switched teams within Amazon.
 While searching for a good fit, I created and used a template to interview managers and engineers.
 I tried to compress important values that I learned over the past 3.5 years into the document.
 Although not every question is applicable to everyone, it provided a good starting point for discussion.
 It took me over 2 months to find what I'm hoping is a good fit.
 If you also have the luxury of time, I'd recommend taking it slow to relieve pressure.
 The exercise of searching for a new team also re-iterated the importance of networking.
 I'm sharing my template here, hoping that it would be helpful for others.

 ## Why switch teams?
 There are several reasons why you might want to consider moving to a different team.
 The underlying theme here is about maximizing your learning.
-This is not an exhaustive list, they are strictly observations from friends and myself:
+This is not an exhaustive list, they are strictly observations from friends and myself. **Lastly, I want to say that I loved my old team, and the reason I switched was because of Mastery and to keep challenging myself**:

 * **Toxic team environment**: You've team member(s) that're clearly detrimental to you or others.
 Management isn't willing to create a safe work environment.
 If you can't get along with the people, you won't have a good time at work.
 * **Slow innovation pace**: Leadership that's indecisive on the vision of a product will result in its failure.
 Analysis paralysis is deadly and reversible decisions shoud be embraced by management _*_.